bikashdaga/my-links/README.md

 ## Asset Management

+- [CloudQuery](https://github.com/cloudquery/cloudquery) - Extracts, transforms, and loads your cloud assets into normalized PostgreSQL tables.
+CloudQuery enables you to assess, audit, and monitor the configurations of your cloud assets -- `Golang`
 - [Collins](https://tumblr.github.io/collins/) - Infrastructure source of truth, created by Tumblr -- `Scala`
 - [iTop](https://www.combodo.com/itop-193) - IT Service Management (ITSM), asset tracking, and ITIL -- `PHP`
 - [Fusion Inventory](http://www.fusioninventory.org/) - Multi-lingual, can be paired with GLPI for a killer solution -- `perl`